 A mild subtype causes local blistering of only the palms and soles.

-A severe, generalized subtype causes blistering of the trunk, arms, and neck, and the oral mucosa may be involved.
+A severe, generalized subtype causes blistering of the trunk, arms, neck, palms, soles, and the oral mucosa may be involved.

 Bullae usually heal without scarring because they lie superficially in the epidermis.
 Over time, hyperkeratosis develops on the palms and soles, either as focal calluses or as diffuse thickening in severe cases.